Qualcomm expands car computer chip lineup, adds music from Amazon

 The reach into the automotive market is important for Qualcomm because its biggest chip market - mobile phones - is stagnating, though Qualcomm also said on Monday that the number of device makers working on 5G devices to be released in 2019 has grown to 30 from 20, with most of them smartphones.

-In fending off a hostile takeover bid from Broadcom Inc last year, Qualcomm promised investors it would look to new markets like automobiles for future revenue growth.
-The effort became more critical after Chinese regulators scuttled Qualcomm’s planned $44 billion purchase of NXP Semiconductors NV last summer.
+In fending off a hostile takeover bid from Broadcom Inc (AVGO.O) last year, Qualcomm promised investors it would look to new markets like automobiles for future revenue growth.
+The effort became more critical after Chinese regulators scuttled Qualcomm’s planned $44 billion purchase of NXP Semiconductors NV (NXPI.O) last summer.

 Qualcomm will sell three levels of car computing platforms, from entry-level to expensive: Performance, Premiere and Paramount.
 Amon said the intention is to provide a budget-friendly option to automakers so they can put more complex computing systems into ever-cheaper cars.